rix1337/docker-ripper/README.md

 **This is unsupported!**

-Users have however been able to achieve this by running multiple containers of this image, passing through each drive to only one instance of the container.
+Users have however been able to achieve this by running multiple containers of this image, passing through each drive to only one instance of the container, when disabling privileged mode.

 ### How do I customize the audio ripping output?